Skip navigation

 Professor Piersma and his international research group during an expedition to the Banc d'Arguin (Mauretania) in late 2021.

-The Banc d'Arguin is a protected natural area in Mauretania, characterized by sand dunes and coastal swamps.
+De Banc d'Arguin is a protected natural area in Mauretania, characterized by sand dunes and coastal swamps.
 Its natural features are surprisingly similary to the Northern coastal regions found in the Dutch Wadden area.

 In the early 1980s, Theunis Piersma discovered how important this region is to the tens of thousands of migratory birds that pass through the coastal areas of the Netherlands each spring.
+Over the years, his research group his done extensive research on the ecology of the Banc d'Arguin, including multiple projects funded through the UEF.

 Experts